“Casting the teacher as a guide rather than a director”

 A dialectical discussion-driven instruction method is designed to avoid predigested, passive learning, where the student is primarily concerned with what he or she “needs to know for the test.”
 Instead, it is devised to stimulate thought, foster new ideas and insights, and create a living dialogue between the students and the texts.
 Such an open give and take allows students to reanimate classical texts and creatively bring them into a modern context.
 It is thus both an exercise in intellectual freedom as well as a test to the claim that these works resonate beyond borders of time and place.

 “directly wrestling with the texts and, by extension, their own thoughts, feelings, and tendencies”

 The ultimate goal of such inquiry is to develop men and women who can stand on their own.
-By directly wrestling with the texts and, by extension, their own thoughts, feelings, and tendencies, they acquire a hard-won confidence and clarity that serves as a foundation for engaging life to its fullest.
-Amid all the conflicting desires and complex issues they will encounter, such individuals can undertake for themselves to discern, decide, and act upon what is true to themselves and responsible to others.
+By directly wrestling with the texts and, by extension, their own thoughts, feelings, and tendencies, they acquire a hard-won confidence and clarity that serve as a foundation for engaging life to its fullest.
+Amid all the conflicting desires and complex issues they will encounter, such individuals can discern, decide, and act upon what is true to themselves and responsible to others.

 “radically free and radically responsible”

 In this way, the goal of a liberally educated person is exercised and exemplified in vivo, all along and throughout their learning experience.
 We adhere to the dictum “as you hope to arrive, so proceed.”
 If the goal is responsible, thoughtful, and creative citizens, then in their formative experience, students must learn how to take responsibility for their own development at every turn.
 The Buddhist view of a liberated and enlightened individual and the Western view of a liberally educated and responsible person clearly align on this goal.
 In both views, the individual is radically free and radically responsible.